 - i.
 The Company shall work out rules regarding risk management and establish rules, manuals and guidelines corresponding to the business of each division to prevent risks from materializing or increasing. - ii.
-Business-related risks shall be scrutinized by the directors and corporate vice presidents in accordance with certain approval rules, and the Corporate Planning Department shall lead the management by each division/company and shared corporate operation departments at the headquarters. - iii.
-Establish a company-wide emergency communication network to ensure prompt response to emergencies and prevent spreading of losses.

-To promote risk management, establish a risk management and compliance committee to deliberate/discuss, decide, exchange/communicate information on significant matters pertaining to risk management.
+Business-related risks shall be scrutinized by the directors and corporate vice presidents in accordance with certain approval rules, along with management by each division/company and company-wide management by involved divisions led by the Corporate Planning Department. - iii.
+Establish a company-wide emergency communication network to ensure prompt response to emergencies and prevent spreading of losses. - iv.
+To promote risk management, establish a risk management and compliance committee to deliberate/discuss, decide, exchange/communicate information on significant matters pertaining to compliance.

-(3) ramework to ensure efficient performance of duties by Directors
+(3) Framework to ensure efficient performance of duties by Directors

 - i.
 An executive officer system shall be implemented to delegate the business execution authorities of directors to corporate vice presidents.
 Chief Operating Officer (COO), or CEO if there is no COO, shall supervise the business execution.
 Chief Executive Officer (CEO) shall supervise the overall management. - ii.
 Directors shall supervise the business execution of corporate vice presidents and employees by attending meetings and receiving regular business reports. - iii.
 Discuss projects to be deliberated at the Board of Directors meeting in advance at Management Meetings (a preliminary consultation body for the Board of Directors to deliberate on company-wide business projects) and Executive Meetings (decision making body for each executive unit) to clarify issues for efficient deliberation at the Board of Directors meeting. - iv.
-Board of Directors shall establish the medium- to long-term management goals, promote sharing of such goals, and periodically review the progress.
+Board of Directors shall establish the medium- to long-term management goals, promote sharing of such goals, and periodically review the progress. - v.
+Board of Directors shall periodically conduct self-evaluation and analysis, to ensure effective performance of roles and obligations of the directors both in terms of decision making and supervision over business execution.

-- v.
-Board of Directors shall periodically conduct self-evaluation and analysis, to ensure effective performance of roles and obligations of the directors both in terms of decision making and supervision over business execution. - (4) System to ensure conformity of execution of operations of executive officers and employees with laws and articles of incorporation - i.
+- (4) System to ensure conformity of execution of operations of executive officers and employees with laws and articles of incorporation - i.
 Establish rules on compliance and a framework to ensure that executive directors and employees comply with laws, articles of incorporation and internal rules. - ii.
 To promote compliance, establish a risk management and compliance committee to deliberate/discuss, decide, exchange/communicate information on significant compliance matters. - iii.
 Structured education shall be conducted for executive directors and employees such as compliance lectures, to promote compliance awareness. - iv.
-Establish a whistle blowing system (Compliance Hotline) as an internal reporting framework in case executive officer or employees identify illegal business acts, etc. - v.
+Establish a whistle blowing system (Compliance Hotline) as an internal reporting framework in case executive officer or employees identify wrongdoing, etc. for early detection and correction of wrongdoing, etc. - v.
 Establish an independent audit department as an internal audit entity.